kyomawolf/kyomaboard/README.md

 This project is compatible with kicad 8.
 There is a PDF of the schematics available as well.
 If you want to use this project feel free to copy or modify it and give attribution where its due.
 Feel free to reach out to me if you have questions, I cant guarantee that any of this works at all ^^'

+Know Issues and changes:
+- The crystal oscillator is missing and needs to be added
+- be careful with the power footprint, the
+- maybe put everything on the back. backmounted leds are not that expensive and you wont need to solder everything by hand
+-